lbryio/lbry.com/content/news/048-lbry-credits-on-bittrex.md

 date: '2016-07-06 00:06:18'
 ---

 US-based cryptocoin exchange Bittrex has become the first to list LBRY credits (LBC) for trade to/from Bitcoin.
 In the first day of trading, LBC went from no established value to roughly 50¢ each!
-Taking into account all the LBC in existence, this would put LBC's market cap at roughly $200 million – higher than Dash, MaidSafeCoin, Dogecoin (wow!)[^1], and on par with Litecoin.
+Taking into account all the LBC in existence, this would put LBC's market cap at roughly $200 million – higher than Dash, MaidSafeCoin, Dogecoin (wow!), and on par with Litecoin.
 Amazingly, some 1/3 of all outstanding credits were traded on the first day.
 [Visit the LBC Bittrex page here](https://www.bittrex.com/Market/Index?MarketName=BTC-LBC).

 [![LBC on Bittrex](/img/lbryonbittrex.png)](https://bittrex.com/Market/Index?MarketName=BTC-LBC)